 The best lack all conviction, while the worst

 W.B.
 Yeats, “The Second Coming”

 Also to Jean Bacon and son, whose book and translation of Les Saigneurs de la Guerre (The Greater Glory) lit my way through the skull-lined catacomb of WeaponWorld.
-To the others in my Bibliography, whose stepping-stones across the charnel quagmire of WeaponWorld led me to the shaded grove of PeaceWorld.
+To the others in my Bibliography, whose stepping-stones across the charnel quagmire of WeaponWorld led me to the shady grove of PeaceWorld.